 - 1 lb chicken thigh or breast meat cut into bite sized pieces

-- 2 tbsp olive oil split
+- 2 tablespoon olive oil split

 - 5 cups water approximately; more or less depending on how thin or thick you like your curry

-- Remove the chicken and add the other tbsp of oil, then add the cut up vegetables (potato, carrot and onion).
+- Remove the chicken and add the other tablespoon of oil, then add the cut up vegetables (potato, carrot and onion).
 Saute for around 5 minutes (stirring constantly) and add water a little at a time if the vegetables start sticking to the pan.

 - Add the chicken back in, then add the water.
 If you like your curry a bit thicker, perhaps only add 4 cups of water to start with (you can add more later to thin the curry).
 Bring to the boil, and then lower to a simmer.
 Simmer for about 15 minutes.